fionanealon/python-exercises/README.md

 ```python
 ans = fib(188)
 ```
-What this line is doing is calling the function fib with an argument of 188 and we look at the definition of fib, def fib(n):, what you can see is that the initial n value of the function is being set to 188.
+This line is doing is calling the function fib with an argument of 188 and if we look at the definition of fib, def fib(n):, what you can see is that the initial n value of the function is being set to 188.
 What happens now is that the function does it’s work, looping 188 times and setting the value of i each time through the loop and when the loop is finished it returns the value of i.
-It is this value that is assigned to ans.

-A program that displays Fibonacci numbers using people's names.

-The function fib calculates the 188th Fibonacci number using a while loop.

-A while loop in python programming repeatedly executes a target statement as long as a given condition is true.
-In this case, the while loop repeatedly executes a multiple assignment statement as long as n > 0.

 In the multiple assignment, all values on the right side of the ‘=‘are calculated first and then assigned to the variables on the left side of the ‘=‘.
 For example, the first time through the loop the values for i and j are as follows:
 ```python